e-goto/Books/technical_books.md

 6. Web Application Security, A Beginner's Guide (Sullivan, Liu)

 Since my web security knowledge was at a pretty basic level this was a good read.
 Learned things I didn't know very well like SQL injections, cross site scripting (XSS), cross-site request forgery (CSRF), directory traversal.
 Some of the examples were really old which I thought was weird (myspace, silverlight, flash, facebook).

+7. A Philosophy of Software Design (Ousterhout)

+Thoughts: Reduce complexity